alexandremahdhaoui/ipxe-manager/README.md

 with the Kubernetes API frontend is more than enough.

-In case too many resources are created in the same Kubernetes cluster, we might want to create partition keys for the kubernetes resources (CRs or CMs).
-That is using multiple Kubernetes and splitting CRs between them.
+In case too many resources are created in the same Kubernetes cluster, we might want to create partition keys for the kubernetes resources (CRs or CMs) and distribute them into multiple Kubernetes clusters.
-It's a very unlikely scenario, but at least we're ready.

-#### Indexing - (partitioning)

-Indexing will be done in-memory, therefore it's important to design a distributed system that distributes these in-mem datastructures via partitioning.

-Horizontally scaling indexes using partition keys can be easily achieved within the same Kubernetes cluster.
-If partitioning kubernetes cluster is required, one partition key will never span multiple clusters.

 ## Deployment